 A city rich in history, Santa Ana was actually a thriving pre-Colombian urban centre.
 In the early 20th century, it was home to the majority of coffee plantation owners, as a result, here you’ll find some of the most beautiful colonial architecture in the country.

-One place we would definitely check out, even for a day trip, would be to head to the southeast tip of the beach and grab a ferry across the bay to Isla Tasajera.
+This area isn’t limited to travellers with deep wallets.
+If you’re looking for a great place to escape the crowds, we recommend heading to the end of Costa del Sol and taking a ferry over to Isla Tasajera.
 We actually discovered this stunning place during a rather unfortunate Workaway experience, but overall, are glad we found it!

 Climb an Active Volcano